mtalreja16/google-cloud-application-integration/Samples/cymbal-van-rental/README.md

 # Setup guide

 # Prerequisite
-The scripts are ONLY tested on Argolis project and on Application Integration feature (Apigee Integration may or may not work havent test.), Assumption is that you will have owner access to Project.
+The scripts are ONLY tested on Argolis project and on Application Integration feature (Apigee Integration may or may not work havent test.).
+Assumption is that you will have owner access to Project.

 Since we are deploying an app on cloud run, make sure your Organization policies is set to allow "UnAuthenticated User Access"

 1. Domain Restricted sharing - Allowed All
 2. Domain restricted contacts - Allowed All

-Make sure you Integration is enabled and provisioned with all the settings, refer link below https://cloud.google.com/application-integration/docs/setup-integration
+3. Make sure you Integration is enabled and provisioned with all the settings, refer link below https://cloud.google.com/application-integration/docs/setup-integration

 # Setup Integration